mohammadkhalaf262002-blip/dicom-3d-viewer/README.md

 ### Usage

 1. Open `http://localhost:5173` in your browser
-2. Use view buttons to switch between Axial, Coronal, Sagittal, and 3D MIP
+2. Use view buttons to switch between Axial, Coronal, Sagittal, and 3D Skull
 3. Scroll through slices with the slider or play button
 4. Adjust window presets to visualize different tissue types
-5. In 3D mode, drag to rotate the volume
+5. In 3D mode, drag to rotate the skull

 ## Project Structure